GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 One-number functions such as m execute upon the number in the X-register only, and the answer writes over that number.
 No other stack registers are affected by executing a one-number function.

-Two-number functions such as p, or arithmetic operations such as /, execute upon two stack registers, X and Y. Obviously, for the power function first enter the base followed by z to lift it into Y, then enter the power into X and press p to perform the function.
+Obviously, for the power function first enter the base followed by z to lift it into Y, then enter the power into X and press p to perform the function.

 For arithmetic operations imagine the stack as an old-fashioned sheet of paper, where in the case of division, the divedend (Y) is written on top of the divisor (X), then the / operation is executed.
-Addition, subtraction and muliplication work the same way, both numbers are positioned in the stack in the natural order, there are no exceptions to this rule.

 You can use s and a as required to re-order the operands.
 In all cases after the function or operation is executed the stack drops and the answer is written over X (the old Y before the stack drop).

-In addition to the automatic storage of intermediate results that is provided by the four-register automatic memory stack, the calculator also has 10 addressable data storage registers that are unaffected by operations within the stack.
-These storage registers allow you to manually store and recall constants or to set aside numbers for use in later calculations.
+for use in later calculations.
 Like all functions, you can use these storage registers either from the keyboard or as part of a program.
-All 10 storage registers reside contiguously in Continuous Memory and maintain their contents even when the calculator is turned OFF.
+All 10 storage registers reside contiguously in Continuous Memory and maintain their contents even when the calculator is off.

 The diagram below shows all storage registers.
 The addresses of the primary storage registers are indicated by the numbers 0 through 9.